 - You will come across a list of available enhancements in the Enhancement tab of the Properties window.
 Opt for the Disable all enhancements checkbox to turn these off.
 Then, select OK to apply the latest settings.

-These steps should be enough to disable the audio enhancement and return the Window 10 Audio Device Graph Isolation process to normal.
+These steps should be enough to disable the audio enhancement and return the Window 10 Audio Device Graph process to normal.
 However, if it doesn’t fix the problem, the possible resort is to troubleshoot the issue.
 Here’s the easy guide for troubleshooting.

 - Firstly, right-click the start menu and opt for the Settings option.